 The application process will require the following steps:

 - Obtain a packet of information and application for services through Dawn Messerschmidt.

 - Apply at least 4 – 6 weeks in advance of the semester in order to be sure that services will be in place at the start of the semester.

-- Submit the completed application along with supporting documentation that is prepared by an appropriate professional, and in general is less than 3 years old, to the campus contact for Student Accessibility Services (Steve).
+- Submit the completed application along with supporting documentation that is prepared by an appropriate professional, and in general is less than 3 years old, to the campus contact for Student Accessibility Services (Dawn).
 Please note: Students are responsible for submitting appropriate documentation to support the need for any requested services.

 - The Campus Contact for Student Accessibility Services will submit the documentation and application to the Director of Student Accessibility Services in Madison, who will make the eligibility determination for support services.
 You will be contacted if there is a need for additional information in order to complete the application process.
 Upon being determined eligible for services, an Individualized Accommodation Plan is written indicating which services are recommended.
 You will be notified in writing once this process has been completed.

 - Adaptive Software

 - Audio text books

 - Priority registration